hkjain14/indian-vaccination-slots/README.md

 # Indian-vaccination-slots

 This app gives you following details about Covid-19 Indian vaccination slot availability for the next **7 days**:
+1. No. of slots available at the center
-1. Available Center
+2. Available Center
-2. Pincode
+3. Pincode
-3. Date of availability
+4. Date of availability
-4. Vaccine Provided at center
+5. Vaccine Provided at center

 The app can be used for following requests:
 1. Pincode OR District name **(required)**